uwaces/DAGit/README.md

 Branches help with this: if I'm working on implementing the triangulation algorithm, and Harrison is working on implementing the planar graph, I can say `git checkout -b triangulation` and Harrison can say `git checkout -b planar_graph`.
 Then we can both test our features independently; I can always run my triangulation and know that any time it doesn't work, it's my fault, and I won't be tripped up by bugs from Harrison's code.
 When we're both done we say say `git checkout master` to go to the master branch, and say `git merge triangulation planar_graph` to merge both branches into master.
 Sometimes, if the same file has been editied multiple times, git can't figure out how to merge the changes and will request human assistance in a "merge conflict", but most of the time it works out.

 This talk of nodes branches merging may be rining bells as this point, but git effectively is a glorified DAG with some text processing utilities.
 Each branch is a directed edge, where all edges go forwards (representing going forwards in time), a split in the DAG represents a branch separating off from another branch, and two branches merging in git creates the same in the DAG.
 We use this fact in our project and use git in a way it really, really isn't supposed to be used: we make each 'commit' a triangle, and then branch off from that into different commits which represent more triangles.
 At the root, the first commit, we have one large triangle that is the largest triangle in the Kirkpatrick point location algorithm.

+# Appendix
+References and credits:
+We are using a Python port of the earcut triangulation algorithm found at https://github.com/joshuaskelly/earcut-python for our polygon triangulation.
+This is algorithmically slower, but has an easy interface.

+We found https://github.com/rkaneriya/point-location to be a helpful reference implementation, albeit in JavaScript.